 username name The user with rights to join to the specified domain. password password The password of the user with rights to join to the specified domain.
-If you do not give the password, you are automatically prompted for it. domain The name of the Active Directory domain to join.
+If you do not give the password, you are automatically prompted for it. secure-mode true false Enable (true, the default) or disable (false) secure mode. domain The name of the Active Directory domain to join.

-'''

-$ avcli ad-join --username domain\administrator --password
+\$ avcli ad-join --username domain\administrator --password secret domain ad-remove

-secret domain

-'''